k-jedrzejak/status-scraper/README.md

 ```
 **2. Save and exit crontab:**
   - Save the crontab configuration and exit the editor.

-# Running the Program
-- Follow the steps above to clone the repository, set up the environment, install dependencies, configure the script, and then run run_scraper.sh manually to ensure everything works as expected.
+### Follow the steps above to clone the repository, set up the environment, install dependencies, configure the script, and then run run_scraper.sh manually to ensure everything works as expected.
 Once validated, set up automatic notifications using cron as described.

-# Program Functionality
+## Program Functionality
 The statusScraper.py script automates website login, retrieves status information, and triggers macOS notifications when status changes are detected.

-# Notes
+## Notes
 - Ensure all file paths (statusScraper.py, run_scraper.sh, notify.scpt, and previous_status.txt) are correctly configured according to your local environment.
 - Adjust cron scheduling (*/2 * * * * for every 2 minutes or 0 */2 * * * for every 2 hours) based on your notification frequency preference.